grz0zrg/fsynth/README.md

  * Global and per sessions settings automatic save/load; make use of *localStorage*
  * No authentifications (make use of *localStorage* and is *sessions* based)

+ ***Note**: With WebGL 2 compatible browser, Fragment make use of two separate output by default, "synthOutput" can be used to feed the synthesizer while "fragColor" or "gl_FragColor" can be used to do visuals.

- ***Note**: By default, Fragment interpret the Red and Green shader output when stereophonic mode is enabled, the blue component output is left unused and can be used for real-time sounds/visuals sync or direct visual feedback (debug, aesthetic ...) of functions/textures etc... when in monophonic mode the full RGB output is available for visuals and the synthesizer use the alpha channel*
+ ***Note**: Without WebGL 2 compatible browser, Fragment interpret the Red and Green shader output (gl_FragColor or fragColor) when stereophonic mode is enabled, the blue component output is left unused and can be used for real-time sounds/visuals sync or direct visual feedback (debug, aesthetic ...) of functions/textures etc... when in monophonic mode the full RGB output is available for visuals and the synthesizer use the alpha channel*

  ***Note**: WebAudio oscillators and Wavetable mode can only have two output channels (L/R) due to performances issues (this may change in the future!)*

 ## MIDI Features (Integrated MIDI support with the WebMIDI API):

  * Integrated note-on/note-off messages, note frequency, velocity, MIDI channel and elapsed time are accessible in the fragment shader (this is not shared between users)